Showing posts with label hippocampus. Show all posts

 EN NE

-Red, theory; black, fact.
+Red, theory; black, fact

 "Context information" is often invoked in neuroscience theory as an address for storing more specific data in memory, such as whatever climbing fibers carry into the cerebellar cortex (Marr theory), but what exactly is context, as a practical matter?

-First, it must change on a much longer timescale than whatever it addresses.
-Second, it must also be accessible to a moving organism that follows habitual, repetitive pathways in patrolling its territory.
-Consideration of the mainstream theory that the hippocampus prepares a cognitive map of the organism's spatial environment suggests that context is a set of landmarks.
+Consideration of the mainstream theory that the hippocampus (see illustration) prepares a cognitive map of the organism's spatial environment suggests that context is a set of landmarks.
 It seems that a landmark will be any stimulus that appears repetitively.
 Since only rhythmically repeating functions have a classical discrete-frequency Fourier transform, the attempt to calculate such a transform could be considered a filter for extracting rhythmic signals from the sensory input.

 However, this is not enough for a landmark extractor because landmark signals are only repetitive, not rhythmic.
 Let us suppose, however, that variations in the intervals between arrivals at a given landmark are due entirely to programmed, adaptive variations in the overall tempo of the organism's behavior.
 A tempo increase will upscale all incoming frequencies by the same factor, and a tempo decrease will downscale them all by the same factor.
 Since these variations originate within the organism, the organism could send a "tempo efference copy" to the neuronal device that calculates the discrete Fourier transform, to slide the frequency axis left or right to compensate for tempo variations.

-Thus, the same landmark will always transform to the same set of activated spots in the frequency-amplitude-phase volume.
 I conjecture that the hippocampus calculates a discrete-frequency Fourier transform of all incoming sensory data, with lowest frequency represented ventrally and highest dorsally, and a with a linear temporal spectrum represented between.

 The negative feedback device that compensates tempo variations would be the loop through medial septum.
 The septum is the central hub of the network in which the EEG theta rhythm can be detected.
 This rhythm may be a central clock of unvarying frequency that serves as a reference for measuring tempo variations, possibly by a beat-frequency principle.

 The hippocampus could calculate the Fourier transform by exploiting the mathematical fact that a sinusoidal function differentiated four times in succession gives exactly the starting function, if its amplitude and frequency are both numerically equal to one.
-This could be done by the five-synapse loop from dentate gyrus to hippocampal CA3 to hippocampal CA1 to subiculum to entorhinal cortex, and back to dentate gyrus.
+This could be done by the five-synapse loop from dentate gyrus (DG) to hippocampal CA3 to hippocampal CA1 to subiculum (sub) to entorhinal cortex (EC), and back to dentate gyrus.
 The dentate gyrus looks anatomically unlike the others and may be the input site where amplitude standardization operations are performed, while the other four stages would be the actual differentiators.

-Differentiation would occur by the mechanism of a parallel shunt pathway through slowly-responding inhibitory interneurons, known to be present throughout the hippocampus.
-The other two spatial dimensions of the hippocampus would represent frequency and amplitude by setting up gradients in the gain of the differentiators.
-A given spot in the array maps the input function to itself only for one particular combination of frequency and transformed (i.e., output) amplitude.
+The two long spatial dimensions of the hippocampus would represent frequency and amplitude by setting up gradients in the gain of the differentiators.
+A given spot in the hippocampal array would map the input function to itself only for one particular combination of frequency and amplitude.

-The self-mapping sets up a reverberation around the loop that makes the spot stand out functionally.
+The self-mapping sets up a positive feedback around the loop that makes the spot stand out functionally.
 All the concurrently active spots would constitute the context.
 This context could in principle reach the entire cerebral cortex via the fimbria fornix, mammillary bodies, and tuberomamillary nucleus of the hypothalamus, the latter being histaminergic.

 The cortex may contain a novelty-detection function, source of the well-documented mismatch negativity found in oddball evoked-potential experiments.
 A stimulus found to be novel would go into a short term memory store in cortex.
 If a crisis develops while it is there, it is changed into a flash memory and wired up to the amygdala, which mediates visceral fear responses.
 In this way, a conditioned fear stimulus could be created.
 If a reward registers while the stimulus is in short term memory, it could be converted to a conditioned appetitive stimulus by a similar mechanism.